 Description: Google Ads can optimise bids based on how your product price compares to other advertisers who are participating in the same auctions that you are.

-Example: For a cookware retailer, bids may be adjusted if you’re offering a strong deal on a knife set compared to other advertisers.
+Example: For a cookware retailer, bids may be adjusted if you’re offering a stronger deal on a knife set compared to other advertisers.

 Description: Google Ads can optimise bids based on seasonal performance trends during different times of year.